 A research assistant works closely with a faculty supervisor and with other graduate students on a sponsored research project.
 Work performed by the student may be recognized as thesis research.
 Students seeking research assistantships must take the initiative in contacting faculty with whom they would like to work.
 Research assistantships are negotiated on an individual basis between the student and faculty member.
 The Department does not make these arrangements.
 Applicants are advised not to contact faculty about research assistantships until after they have been admitted.

-The stipend of a 100% research assistant, effective June 1, 2018, is $2912 per month.
-For doctoral candidates, an increase in stipend to $3187 per month will follow upon successful completion of both the written general examination and thesis area examination.
+The stipend of a 100% research assistant, effective June 1, 2021, is $3186 per month.
+For doctoral candidates, an increase in stipend to $3488 per month will follow upon successful completion of the doctoral qualifying procedure.
 Federal and State taxes will be withheld.
 A full tuition award and health insurance award for the term is credited to the student's account.

 In most cases research assistants are encouraged to continue their research programs through the summer.
 However, in some instances, it may be beneficial for the assistant to accept other summer employment.
 Students considering such employment should discuss the situation with their supervisor and with the DMSE Academic Office as early as possible.
 International students should also consult with MIT's International Students Office.